thousandbrainsproject/tbp.monty/rfcs/0000_off_object_observations.md

 The following implementation addresses the limitations identified above by enabling off-object observations to flow through the sensory processing pipeline and be used for hypothesis elimination.
 The approach involves two main steps: modifying the sensor module's filtering behavior and extending learning modules to process off-object observations.

-### Step 1: Update `FeatureChangeSM` to Send Null Features
+### Step 1: Update `sensor_modules.py` to Send Null Features

-The `FeatureChangeSM` class requires modifications to enable off-object observation processing.
+The `sensor_modules.py` file requires modifications to enable off-object observation processing.
 We need to replace the current empty dictionary approach with consistent null feature representation:

 ```python
 NULL_MORPHOLOGICAL_FEATURES = {